Zhengqbbb/qbb.sh/src/content/blog/hi.md

 ## Blockquote

 > **What is SSG**: static site generation.
 Static-generated websites are nothing new for developers.
 We have been building them since the beginning of the web.
-Using Vite-SSG ad Vue.js building rich website do so easily.

 ## Table